avinal/avinal.github.io/static/content/posts/blogs/fedora-it-is.md

 image: ""
 ---

-# Installing Fedora with automatic and custom partioning

 Fedora is one of the most popular linux distribution for daily uses as well as development purpose.
 I have been a linux user since 2019 and switched through multiple distros since then.
 For a long time I was stuck with Ubuntu and now